What Are Gaming Routers and Are They Worth Buying?

-This mode isn’t very self-explanatory — the D-Link router configuration interface says “If you are having difficulties playing some online games—please enable this mode.” and that “Gaming Mode should be used when you are playing games on the Internet from behind the router.”
+This mode isn’t very self-explanatory.
+The D-Link router configuration interface says “If you are having difficulties playing some online games—please enable this mode.” and that “Gaming Mode should be used when you are playing games on the internet from behind the router.”

 While D-Link doesn’t provide much documentation on this, it turns out that “Gaming Mode” is essentially the same thing as “Full-Cone NAT” and the router uses “Symmetric NAT” when gaming mode is disabled.

-Now, let’s say your Xbox console establishes an outgoing connection to the Internet.
+Now, let’s say your Xbox console establishes an outgoing connection to the internet.
 When the Xbox receives a response to that connection, the router will forward the incoming traffic to the Xbox.

 With full-cone NAT—that’s “Gaming Mode” in D-Link router parlance—the router will forward all incoming traffic on that port over to the Xbox.